This page last updated 8th October 2011

 playing as it has been apart while I repaired it.
 The neck on this violin is unusually narrow.

-Unlabelled, probably Czech, circa 1930.
-Two piece back with attractive flame, medium arching,
+Probably post 1945.
+Two piece back with attractive flame, medium arching, brown varnish, stained rosewood fingerboard.
+A lot of

 Unlabelled, probably German, early 20th century.
 Two piece flamed